 “Yes.
 We can feel the drag up here.
 We are going to trim our tanks to adjust for the pull of the Gnat hanging on, and then shut down our engines to save our batteries.
 I think you can give a bang on your hatch now, and see if Chips can open up the junction between us.”

-In the deepest part of the Prospect, in the narrow hall between the forward and rear battery rooms with heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well.
+In the deepest part of the Prospect, in the narrow hall between the forward and rear battery rooms with heavy watertight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well.
 Gregory had pulled up the steel grating that normally covered this well and set it to one side.
 The grating had been locked into place with a sliding mechanism that could only be opened with a key Captain Percy carried.
-This was a precaution against anyone opening the hatch below without the permission of the captain, since under certain circumstances opening this particular hatch could sink the boat.
+This was a precaution against anyone opening the hatch below without the permission of the captain, since, under certain circumstances, opening this particular hatch could sink the boat.
 Gregory had had to borrow the key from Percy to unlock the grating.
 Now they sat with their feet dangling down into the well.
 Gregory tapped the toe of his boot lightly on the still-closed hatch while they waited for the signal from Shakes.

 “Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
 Seems like if Shakes’ welds fail completely when we open this hatch—and worse case, say, the Gnat tears away or something—we’ll be flooding the whole Prospect from this hole we’re opening in the bottom of the boat, eh?”
-Gregory’s voice was twinged with nerves.
+Gregory’s voice was tinged with nerves.

 “Doesn’t fuckin’ work like that, so you can calm the fuck down.
 As long as they got the top hatch in the fuckin’ sail closed, there’s not enough pressure at this depth to drive in enough water to sink the boat.
 Still, I got my fucking bulkhead hatch closed and sealed on this side.
 If it starts flooding fast, we are going out your door and closing it the fuck behind us.
 There’s no fuckin’ way we’re sealing our fuckin’ selves in here and risking being fuckin’ heroes to save this ship.”

-“Alright, I’m following you then Chips.”
+“Alright, I’m following you then, Chips.”

 “Keep that fuckin’ portable bilge pump ready though: if there’s a small leak, then some modest fuckin’ heroics will be required of us.”